How to obtain a security freeze

 - Allow five business days upon receipt of your request

-reporting agencies to place a security freeze on your credit file.
+for the credit reporting agencies to place a security freeze on your credit

 - Expect a password or Personal Identification Number (PIN)

-freeze.
-If you should misplace or lose your assigned personal identification
+If you misplace or lose your assigned personal identification number (PIN),

-number or PIN, the credit reporting agencies can charge up to $10 to
+the credit reporting agencies can charge up to $10 to reissue or reassign

 Fraud Victim Assistance Department

 By Phone: 1-888- 298-0045 between the hours of 9 a.m. - 5 p.m.
 Monday

 through Friday in the consumer's time zone.